 EDITORS NOTE: Roderick Bailey of the Silly Goose won the 2013 People’s Best New Chef in the Southeast at Food and Wine.
+Please take note of entrees added in since this original post at the bottom.

 The night we drove over to East Nashville for this dinner, we encountered three closed bridges, and lots of Saturday night traffic.
 I was sure Mr. ST was going to give up, but the harder it became, the more determined he was to get us to the area of Nashville he grew up in.
 When met in 1994, he was living in East Nashville and they didn’t have the restaurant scene they do now.
 It’s always worth the drive from Franklin, but on this night the pressure was on because it took us forever to get to the Silly Goose.
 We were not disappointed, and the crazy drive (not typical) was worth it.